sigcsets/sigcse2020/reviewers/paper-review-guidelines.md

     - Is the project based in educational theory?
 If not, should it be and what are some theories the authors should consider?
     - Is the theory described clearly, with appropriate citations?
     - Is the theory’s relationship to the current project clearly described?
-5. Is the data gathering sufficiently clearly described so that the reader could reproduce it?
+5. Is the data gathering sufficiently clearly described so that the reader could replicate it?
+The [reporting tips by csedresearch.org](https://csedresearch.org/guides/) have great recommendations on what data to gather and report.
 Some key information to include:
     - About the data: why this particular type of data is relevant to your research questions
     - About the participants: how many, what was their background (are they instructors, students, alumni, etc.); what if any formal coursework have they had in computing; how many were men and how many women; and any other factors that are relevant to the author’s project
     - About the person(s) gathering the data: What is their relationship to the participants?
 For example, if the data were collected from students in a class, was the instructor one of the researchers or not?
     - About the data gathering process: did the project use surveys, interviews, samples of student work, other; If surveys or interviews, exactly what questions were asked.
 	- Six pages may not be sufficient to provide all the necessary details.
 Authors may link to supplemental materials that should be blinded for review.
+However, as a reviewer, you are not expected to review linked supplemental materials.
 6. Is the data analysis process/methodology sufficiently described so that the reader could reproduce it?
     - What methodology was used?
     - Is the methodology described, with an appropriate citation?